Sythelux/deepspeech-cleaner/README.md

 # deepspeech-cleaner

+## Edit: Sythelux

+I try to upgrade this framework to DeepSpeech Version 0.7.x.
+Main changes currently are:
+ * there is no trie file required anymore.
+ * CommonVoice csv files seem to have a new csv format which needs integration.

+I also autoformated code, which makes this basically unable to push to the original repo.

+I will also focus more on German detection and will mainly try to get this to work.

 ## Multi-Language Dataset Cleaner/Combiner for [Mozilla's DeepSpeech Framework ](https://github.com/mozilla/DeepSpeech/)

 #### makes the whole process of collecting,cleaning and sorting datasets alot easier